rust-lang/reference/src/expressions.md

 brace-enclosed list of zero or more comma-separated name-value pairs, providing the field values of a new instance of the struct.
 A field name can be any [identifier](identifiers.html), and is separated from its value expression by a colon.
-The location denoted by a struct field is mutable if and only if the enclosing struct is mutable.
+In the case of a tuple structs the field names are instead decimal integer literals, containing no underscores or leading zeros, corresponding to the position of the field.
 Struct expressions can't be used directly in the head of an [`if`](#if-expressions), [`while`](#while-loops), [`match`](#match-expressions), [`for`](#for-expressions), [`if let`](#if-let-expressions) or [`while let`](#while-let-loops) expression.
+But struct expressions can still be in used inside parentheses, for example.

 A _tuple struct expression_ consists of the [path](paths.html) of a [struct item](items.html#structs), followed by a parenthesized list of one or more